 And in 2010, it happened to Crash Bandicoot.
 Due to being a platformer, it wasn't quite as big as Call of Duty or other cash cows, but was a fairly popular and well thought of series.
 In 2010, however, Activision fired half the staff working on the next game and cancelled said new game.
 The guy in charge has said he loved the series, but the only games that have came out are cellphone/mobile spinoffs.

 Call of Duty itself is hit with a form this due to its annual release schedule.
 Basically, once a game in the series is released, new patches and Downloadable Content come for it all the time over the next year - but once the next game in the series is released, apart from multiplayer servers being left up it's essentially entirely forgotten about so the team behind it can focus on the next one.
 Found a Game-Breaking Bug in World at War multiplayer after Modern Warfare 2's release?
-Congratulations, because your only options now are to put up with everyone abusing it or stop playing entirely.
+Good for you, because your only options now are to put up with everyone abusing it or stop playing multiplayer for that game entirely.